Stomach-ache/topics-of-interest/academic-tools.md

-This page lists some paper writing tools I found very usually.
+This page lists some useful tools in the process of producing academic garbage, e.g., paper writing tools and experiments management tool.

 | Site       | Advantages        | Remarks |